 Incredibly sadly, Laura died on 27th June 2021.
 It's her family's wish for her mission to continue - as a tribute and legacy for a beautiful young lady.

 Hello.
-I’m Laura, 24, and I was born and raised in Northwich, Cheshire where I live with my mum Dawn and her partner, Steve.
+I’m Laura, 24, and I was born and raised in Northwich, Cheshire where I live with my mum Dawn.
 I have an older brother, Sam.
 Apart from being a bit late with the odd milestone as a baby, I was fine health-wise but as I got towards school age I increasingly bumped into things and my eyesight was found to be really poor.
-Severe optic nerve damage was identified as the problem, but no explanation for its cause.
+Severe optic nerve damage was identified as the problem, but there was no explanation for its cause.
 I also walked a little awkwardly which was put down to my sight restrictions.

 As I got older, I struggled more and more physically.
 At the age of twelve I needed to start using a wheelchair occasionally for any extended walking, and gradually more and more.
-Loads of test were done to try to get to the bottom of my health issues but I remained what my Neurologist said was a ‘lovely mystery’!
+Loads of tests were done to try to get to the bottom of my health issues, but I remained a ‘lovely mystery’ as my neurologist put it!

 After leaving education I enjoyed being an intern – with support – doing office and administration work.
 I loved keeping active and with the help of ‘Wheelies’, a fantastic charity based near us, went on several sailing adventures.